-It costs us a few hundred dollars a year for the server hosting, and WordPress comes packaged in with that.
-But WordPress gives us access to their plug-in service where we can add extra functionality to the site at a low cost or even free.
-All managed without the need to go through agencies or pay expensive developer fees.
-And all designed to make the site better for customers.
+You get access to their plug-in service where you can add extra functionality to your site at a low cost or even free.
+All without going through agencies or using developers.
+And all use to make a better experience for your customers.

-Martech Challenge 3 – No common language for marketing and martech
+Martech Challenge 3 - Lack of a common language

 A user story is a simple tool that IT teams use to define a system requirement.
 It states what the user needs to do, and why they need to do it.